 I spent most of the first week on the sofa.
 So, do save up some good Netflix shows!
 But that does not mean that all you have to do is stay in bed.
+You can read more about what not to do after a hysterectomy here.
 You must rest as much as you can but also start standing up or walking for a few minutes at a time in 1-2 days after surgery.
 You should be active to better your blood circulation but avoid strenuous exercise and heavy lifting.
 Recovery is generally 6-8 weeks after open abdominal hysterectomy, but in the case of laparoscopic on, patients may resume their activities in 2-3 weeks.
 I felt really quite well and back on my feet after around a week.

 I waited 8 weeks for a bath and 12 weeks for sex and I would never ever advise doing anything before you are given permitted by a doctor as recovery from tears of the ‘vaginal cuff’ (where after the removal of the cervix, the vagina is closed/sown as a blind-ended tube) can take longer to heal than the hysterectomy itself.
 It’s just not worth the risk!

 I was back at my desk after a week but working from home.
 My son was almost 2 at the time and pretty heavy, so I didn’t pick him up for around 4 weeks, after the doctors permission, of course.